 Latin American Network Information Center.
 Provides links to information about and from Latin America.

-Scientific journals from Latin American, the Caribbean, Spain and Portugal--articles in Spanish and Portuguese.
+Database of scientific journals from Latin America, the Caribbean, Spain, and Portugal with articles in Spanish and Portuguese.

 Print Location: Perm Reserve LB2369 .T8 2007